Huis Ten Bosch ハウステンボス

 Electric and other dreams

 With millions of LEDs illuminating Huis Ten Bosch from roughly February to May, the resort comes alive after dark.
-From the sonic wizardry of projection mapping to award-winning light displays, be dazzled by splurges of color.
+From the wizardry of projection mapping to award-winning light displays, be dazzled by splurges of color.

 If you're visiting in other months, however, don't be disappointed.
 Instead, be amazed by some of Kyushu's largest fireworks festivals.
 Most displays take place during summer, with special events occurring throughout the year.